OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ### Reverse Engineering

 iOS reverse engineering is a mixed bag.
 On one hand, apps programmed in Objective-C and Swift can be disassembled nicely.
-In Objective-C, object methods are called via dynamic function pointers called "selectors," which are resolved by name during run time.
-The advantage of run-time name resolution is that these names need to stay intact in the final binary, making the disassembly more readable.
+In Objective-C, object methods are called via dynamic function pointers called "selectors", which are resolved by name during runtime.
+The advantage of runtime name resolution is that these names need to stay intact in the final binary, making the disassembly more readable.
 Unfortunately, this also means that no direct cross-references between methods are available in the disassembler and constructing a flow graph is challenging.

 In this guide, we'll introduce static and dynamic analysis and instrumentation.
 Throughout this chapter, we refer to the [OWASP UnCrackable Apps for iOS]( https://github.com/OWASP/owasp-mstg/tree/master/Crackmes#ios "OWASP UnCrackable Apps for iOS"), so download them from the MSTG repository if you're planning to follow the examples.